AlfrescoLabs/alfresco-ai-assistants/behind_the_scenes.md

 It can be hard to understand exactly what is real from a demo, so we wanted to provide an explanation of the various tasks being performed.
 In general we've tried to use real code and rely on the LLM to solve problems for us whereever possible.

-## Show all recent snippets containing "Alan Turing", include all tasks without fail
+## Show all recent snippets containing "John Doe", include all tasks without fail

-The main application in the demo is Alfredo the Alfresco AI Assistant.
+The main application in the demo is Alfredo, the Alfresco AI Assistant.
 This uses an LLM and LangChain to automatically select the appropriate tool for each task.

 For the first task then Alfredo decides to use the `list_recent_content_snippets` tool.
-It is required to provide a search term, and picks `"Alan Turing"` out of the prompt.
+It is required to provide a search term, and picks `"John Doe"` out of the prompt.
 The Alfresco search API is invoked to find recent documents containing this term, and returns with a set of extracts from the documents that matched the search query.
 The LLM is then given the original prompt along with these extracts and uses them to construct a list of tasks.

 ## Translate "feliz_feedback.txt" to English